fabiuslongo/pycaspar/examples.md

 In the case the main verb of the action is negated, the corrispondent clause without the negation will be retracted.

-* Colonel West doesn't sell missiles to Nono
+* Colonel West does not sell missiles to Nono
 ```sh
 > RETRACTED ---> To_IN(Sell_VB(Colonel_NNP_West_NNP(x1), Missile_NNS(x2)), Nono_NNP(x3))
 ```
 Other negations are considered not primary modificators, thus preserved.
 Clauses KB is still consistent.
-* Colonel West doesn't sell not good missiles to Nono
+* Colonel West does not sell not good missiles to Nono
 ```sh
 > RETRACTED ---> To_IN(Sell_VB(Colonel_NNP_West_NNP(x1), Not_RB_Good_JJ(Missile_NNS(x2))), Nono_NNP(x3))
 ```
-* Colonel West sell not good missiles to Nono
+* Colonel West sells not good missiles to Nono
 ```sh
 > To_IN(Sell_VB(Colonel_NNP_West_NNP(x1), Not_RB_Good_JJ(Missile_NNS(x2))), Nono_NNP(x3))
 ```